SilkRose/Pony/stories/the-roast-of-pinkamena-diane-pie/the-roast-of-pinkamena-diane-pie-meta.md

 ### Pinkie's Mirror Pool Clone
 - I think we all know why Pinkie is the older twin, she wanted to make new friends, only having Marble for the past 9 months.
 (Maud after Marble whispers in her ear, "I think we all know why Pinkie is the older twin, Marble pushed her out first so she could enjoy a few minutes of peace and quiet.")
 - I heard the Cakes went to everyone else in Equestria before you for child care, even a group of children.
 I would know because they asked me before you.
+- Will the real Pinkie Pie please stand up?
+Oh wait, I'm already standing!
+- Last time I had this many eyes on me, I thought that they had found me.
+I had to be here, thought, I couldn't turn down the opportunity to make fun of myself without looking in a mirror.
 -

 ## Story: